Neighbour has Camera Pointed at My House, How to Do?

 So, can your neighbor’s security camera record your yard or property legally?
 What are the privacy laws concerning neighbor’s security camera aimed at your house?

-Or if you plan to install a security camera around your house, can you point your security camera at your neighbor’s house?
+Or if you plan to install a security camera for your business or home, can you point your security camera at your neighbor’s house?
 And can you install CCTV on your property with bad neighbors?

 Legality of Neighbors Camera Pointed at My House